Updated: Oct 16

 On Dec.
 10, 2015, Lewis said, he received a text from Webber, which read, “Just so you know, I am resigning today.”
 On the same day, Adelup announced that Webber, Grino and Taitague-Mantanona quit the board, citing “personal reasons” and “new opportunities.”

 Left without any allies at GMH, Lewis was approached by the FBI.
-Five days after the executive board’s mass resignation, Lewis wrote to FBI, seeking investigation into possible False Claim Act and Stark Law violations.
-“These are in the form of full time pay and benefits for six physicians that also are involved in full time private practices,” he wrote.
+Five days after the executive board’s mass resignation, Lewis wrote to FBI, seeking an investigation into possible False Claim Act and Stark Law violations.
+“These are in the form of full-time pay and benefits for six physicians that also are involved in full-time private practices,” he wrote.

 The federal False Claim Act “makes it a crime for any person or organization to knowingly make a false record or file a false claim regarding any federal health care program, which includes any plan or program that provides health benefits, whether directly, through insurance or otherwise, which is funded directly, in whole or in part, by the United States government or any state healthcare system.”

-Billing records indicated that a number of patients seen by certain physicians at GMH are not commensurate with the amount billed by GMH, a possible indication that patients may have been billed by their private clinics.
+Billing records indicated that the number of patients seen by certain physicians at GMH is not commensurate with the amount billed by GMH, a possible indication that patients may have been billed by their private clinics.